timothyjj/newyorktrailheads/_posts/2020-04-18-COVID-19-Related-Parks-and-Trails-Updates.md

 <h2>Capital Region Parks</h2>

 <ul>
-<li>The Crossings of Colonie is closed to vehicular traffic.
-Local residents can still walk/bike into the park.
+<li>The Crossings of Colonie is now open after being closed to vehicular traffic.
+Note that parking is being restricted to lots (no parking along the side of the road).
 </li>
 <li>The Plotter Kill Preserve is closed until further notice.</li></ul>